Everything you need to know about Hogwarts Legacy

-The long-rumored Harry Potter RPG is real, and it's bringing us back to the Wizarding World of centuries ago.
-Hogwarts Legacy was officially unveiled at the latest Sony reveal showcase (the one with the preorders).
-If you're looking on information regarding its gameplay, story, release date, and even J.K.
-Rowling's involvement with if, you've come to the right place.
+The long-rumored Harry Potter RPG is real, and it's bringing us back to the Wizarding World of centuries ago, long before Harry and his friends ever made it to the famous school.
+Hogwarts Legacy was officially unveiled during a PlayStation showcase, so we could expect some marketing deals with Sony's platform.
+However, if you're looking for information regarding its gameplay, story, release date, and even J.K.
+Rowling's involvement with it, you've come to the right place.

 What is Hogwarts Legacy?

-Hogwarts Legacy is an open-world RPG, set around the late 1800s that allows you to customize your own character in the Harry Potter universe.
-Warner Bros says that players can "craft potions, master spell casting, and upgrade talents," among other things.
+Hogwarts Legacy is an open-world RPG set around the late 1800s that allows you to customize your own character in the Harry Potter universe.
+Warner Bros. says that players can "craft potions, master spell casting, and upgrade talents," among other things.
 Judging from the trailer, it looks like one of the ways we'll be learning new spells and potions is by going to different classes.

+It's clear that Warner Bros. wants this to be your adventure.
+Hogwarts Legacy will immerse you in the Wizarding World like never before in a video game.
+Its name, Hogwarts Legacy, refers to the legacy that players will create while attending the school and battling Dark Wizards.
+How Warner Bros. will deal with the conflict of you making a legacy that somehow no one in the books or movies ever references is unknown, but this is a trap that a lot of licensed IP falls into.

-Hogwarts Legacy Story and setting
+Hogwarts Legacy: Story and setting

-The game takes place around the late 1800s at Hogwarts, though Warner Bros. revealed that we'll be visiting both new and old locations.
-Players take on the role of a student who has the ability to perceive Ancient Magic, and holds the key to a secret that can "tear the wizarding world apart."
+The game takes place around the late 1800s at Hogwarts, though Warner Bros. revealed that we'd be visiting both new and old locations.
+Players take on the role of a student who can perceive Ancient Magic and holds the key to a secret that can "tear the wizarding world apart."
+With choice playing a significant role in the game, players can decide whether to protect this secret or use it for evil.

-The trailer teased that there's a much larger world outside of Hogwarts and we briefly saw Hogsmeade, meaning we'll be taking some trips to the village outside of the school grounds.
+The trailer teased that there's a much larger world outside of Hogwarts, and we briefly saw Hogsmeade, meaning we'll be taking some trips to the village outside of the school grounds.
 We'll also be able to explore parts of the Forbidden Forest.
-Thankfully Aragog and his offspring haven't been born yet, but I'm sure there will be plenty of threats that await.
+Thankfully, Aragog and his offspring haven't been born yet, but I'm sure there will be plenty of threats that await.
+The Forbidden Forest is known to home thestrals, werewolves, unicorns, centaurs, and many more species.

-Avalanche, the developer behind Hogwarts Legacy, ensures that this is a wholly original story.
-Because it is set before the books take place, we will not be seeing many of the characters we're familiar with.
+Hogwarts Legacy developer Avalanche Software (not to be confused with Mad Max developer Avalanche Studios) ensures that this is a wholly original story.
+Because it's set before the books take place, we will not be seeing many of the characters we're familiar with.
 Dumbledore attended Hogwarts in the late 1800s, though, so there's a small chance he could appear depending on what year this game takes place.

-Hogwarts Legacy Gameplay
+Hogwarts Legacy: Gameplay

 The reveal trailer gave us a little taste of what the gameplay will be like, and it appears to be third-person.
-According to Warner Bros. here are just a few of the things players will be able to do:
+According to Warner Bros., here are just a few of the things players will be able to do:

 - Choose their house